tompos2/rcno-reviews/README.txt

 = 1.41.0 =
 * Refactored the translation feature to better comply with WordPress' i18n standards
+* Fixed a long-running issue of translations not showing up on settings page
 * Thanks to @chrillebln for assisting with the DE translation

 = 1.40.0 =